 Have a listen to “Demain” – those of you familiar with the English song may be able to hear that not only are the different parts switched around for some of the characters, with Cosette being awarded some solo lines, but the tempo is slower, the song is longer, and it doesn’t end with the crescendo of everyone singing together – instead, Jean Valjean sings a quieter solo about what he should do about Cosette (Comment faire?) and what tomorrow (demain) will bring.

-Here’s the last few lines from each version:
+Here are the last few lines from each version:

 |One Day More (1985):